city-of-saint-louis/gis-asset-manager-ui/README.md

     </main>
   ```

+## isValidTrue event listener

-## Use the custom event listener below in the parent application to receive 'chosenAssets' from the GIS Asset Chooser when asset eselection is valid (isValid = true)
+### Use the custom event listener below in the parent application to receive 'chosenAssets' from the GIS Asset Chooser when asset eselection is valid (isValid = true)

 ```javascript
 // Custom event listener to receive chosenAssets from the asset chooser when asset eselection is valid (isValid = true)